 Vocabulary development is a very important part of children's reading skills.
-We use Talk Through Stories to ensure that children are exposed to wide range of Tier 2 vocabulary on a regular basis.
-This programme uses quality texts and gives children opportunities to use ambitious vocabulary in a context.
+We use the Talk Through Stories approach to ensure that children are exposed to wide range of Tier 2 vocabulary on a regular basis.
+This programme highlights the use of quality texts and gives children opportunities to use ambitious vocabulary in a context.
 Adults then model and encourage the appropriate use of the new vocabulary in context throughout their daily engagement with both children and other adults.